Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Gaussian process emulated with noisy likelihood evaluations

 \subsection{Uncertainty in the \mh{} acceptance ratio based on GP surrogate}

-We apply the analysis in Section \ref{subsec:cond_uncond_errors} on handling the uncertainty in the \mh{} accept/reject test when the log-likelihood function follows GP posterior conditioned on $\ddata_t$ as in Section \ref{subsec:gp_model}.
-We use $\Btheta$ to denote the current point at an arbitrary iteration of \mh{} and $\Btheta'$ the corresponding proposal generated from $q(\Btheta'\cond\Btheta)$.
-We see that
+We apply the analysis of Section \ref{subsec:cond_uncond_errors} on handling the uncertainty in the \mh{} accept/reject test when the log-likelihood function follows a GP posterior as in Section \ref{subsec:gp_model}.
+Here $\Btheta$ denotes the current point at an arbitrary iteration of the \mh{} sampler and $\Btheta'$ is the corresponding proposal generated from $q(\Btheta'\cond\Btheta)$.
+We have

 which further implies